Secured loans

 1. Lower Interest Rates

-2. Borrow Larger Amounts
+2. Borrow Larger Sums

 Unsecured loans often cap at £25,000–£30,000.
 With a secured loan on your property, you could borrow £10,000 to £500,000 or more, depending on equity and affordability.
+The collateral provided by your asset allows you to borrow larger sums, and having more equity in your property can increase your borrowing capacity.

 3. Flexible Repayment Terms